 What Kinds of Accidents Can Result in Non-Economic Damages?

 Virtually any type of accident that can result in physical injury has the potential to entitle victims to damages for pain and suffering.
-Some of the more common kinds of accidents for which we are able to obtain significant non-economic damages for our clients include the following:
+Some of the more common kinds of accidents for which we can obtain significant non-economic damages for our clients include the following:

 - Car accidents